ubc-library-rc/rdm/content/03_create_readme.md

 {: .no_toc}
 {: .label .label-green }

-README files can contain a lot of information related to your project.
-As outlined in the table, READMEs should at least contain those 9 elements.

-Let's look at the README file from this deposited dataset in Borealis as an example for this exercise.
-Please navigate to the hyperlinked DOI in the citation below:
-> Scheifele, Benjamin; Waterman, Stephanie; Merckelbach, Lucas; Carpenter, Jeff, 2019, "Replication data for: Measuring the Dissipation Rate of Turbulent Kinetic Energy in Strongly Stratified, Low Energy Environments: A Case Study from the Arctic Ocean", [https://doi.org/10.5683/SP2/Z65KEO](https://doi.org/10.5683/SP2/Z65KEO), Borealis, V1
+Let's revisit the dataset cited in the warm-up exercise.
+Recall how difficult it was to understand the dataset, so we created an unofficial README for it to help understand the dataset better.

-Please open the file, view the content, and answer the following questions:
+Let's open the [example here](https://ubc-library-rc.github.io/rdm/content/exercise_files/README_sample_exercise_v01.txt), view the content, and answer the following questions:
 1. What existing elements are useful to us?
 2. What elements are underdeveloped or missing?
 3. If you wanted to enhance this README file, what would you add?

 ## Sample README file
-We created a sample README file for the dataset cited in the warm-up exercise.
-It captures academic research projects and includes the minimum 9 elements.
+Here is a more thorough sample README file for the dataset cited in the warm-up exercise.
+It includes the 9 minimum elements to capture academic research projects.

-*Please note that the content of the example README file was fabricated for educational purposes and does not reflect the real project’s objectives.*

 You can view and download the [sample README file here](https://ubc-library-rc.github.io/rdm/content/exercise_files/README_sample_v02.txt).
-You can also download a README template that can be filled in and modified to fit your project (found in the note box at the top).
+In the note box at the top, you can also download a README template that can be filled in and modified to fit your project.
 Both of these files are in plain text format and can be opened in many applications.

+*Please note that the content of the example README file was fabricated for educational purposes and does not reflect the real project’s objectives.*

 <img src="figures/readme.png" width="200" style="margin-left:30px"/>